ewaldmire/ascender/docs/task_manager_system.md

 ### Update on Launch Logic

-This is a feature in Ascender where dynamic inventory and projects associated with Job Templates may be set to invoke and update when related Job Templates are launched.
+This is a feature in climber where dynamic inventory and projects associated with Job Templates may be set to invoke and update when related Job Templates are launched.
 Related to this feature is a cache feature on dynamic inventory updates and project updates.
 The rules for these two intertwined features are below:

 * Projects marked as `update on launch` should trigger a project update when a related job template is launched.
 * Inventory sources marked as `update on launch` should trigger an inventory update when a related job template is launched.